sindresorhus/ps-list/readme.md

 Include other users' processes as well as your own.

-On Windows this has no effect and will always be the users' own processes.
+On Windows this has no effect and will always be the user's own processes.

 ## Related